Álamos · Worth it

 Getting to Álamos

-Álamos sits off the highway southeast of Navojoa, and there is no airport or big bus terminal in town — you route through Navojoa first.
+Álamos sits up in the foothills about 50 km southeast of Navojoa, and there is no airport and no big long-distance bus terminal in town.
+However you come, you route through Navojoa first and cover the last stretch into the hills from there.

 By air